sauravdas79/Cassandra-Kubernetes/README.md

 Now it is time to create the StatefulSets:
 Below is the yaml file which you use and modify accordingly. https://github.com/sauravdas79/Cassandra-Kubernetes/blob/master/Yaml/cassandra-statefulset.yaml

+# Service
+StatefulSet can use a headless service to control the domain of its pods.
+The domain managed by this service takes the form $(service name).$(namespace).svc.cluster.local, where cluster.local is the cluster domain.
+As each pod is created, it gets a matching DNS subdomain, taking the form $(podname).$(service name).$(namespace).svc.cluster.local.
+Below is the service file yaml